sparth94156/Netflix-GPT/README.md

     - Implement Memoization in our app
     - Added .env file and put it in .gitignore to secure my secret API keys
     - Made the app responsive
+    - Added MovieInfo component to see the movie details of the movie you clicked
+    - Deployed the app on the internet (Used Netlify)

 - Browse (after authentication)
     - Header